imatix/gsl/README.txt

 GSL provides many built-in functions and uses `modules` to group related functions.

 Functions are listed under their module name.
 Each function listing shows the arguments it accepts.
 Optional arguments are shown with square brackets '[]'.

 If an optional argument is provided, then previous arguments must also be provided.
 For example, the function `directory.open([name], [error])` accepts two optional arguments.
 If the `error` argument is provided, then the `name` argument must also be provided.

 Some functions take no arguments.

 If a function is given an incorrect number of errors GSL will print an error on the console and terminate.

 If the provided arguments are of the wrong type or otherwise incorrect, the functions will return an undefined result, which can be handled with the default operator and tested with the defined() function.

 Some functions accept an optional parameter, listed as `error`.
 If the parameter is provided, and an error occurs, the associated error text will be placed in the parameter and can be used as shown in this example.

 .pull doc/examples/error-parameter.gsl,code

-#### global
+#### Global Functions

-    defined (value)
+    alias (item)
+        To be explained.

+    class (item)
+        To be explained.

     count (item, condition)
         In condition, count. refers to item being counted

+    defined (value)
+        True if value is defined.

+    first ()
+        True if current item is first in list.

+    index (item)
+        Return index in current selection.

+    item (item)
+        Return item number in original list.

+    last ()
+        True if current item is last in list.

+    macro (name)
+        True if name is a defined macro / function.

+    name ()
+        To be explained.

+    scope ()
+        To be explained.

+    total ()
+        To be explained.

+    which ()
+        To be explained.

 #### conv

 .pull doc/modules/ggconv.txt